Nick Kealey

 In June 2019, Nick completed a nationally accredited Hydra Facilitators course at the College of Policing, with the long-term view of working in partnership with others to provide additional opportunities to our students through immersive learning.

-Between June 2020 and October 2022, Nick was appointed as the Link Tutor for LJMU and Hugh Baird College and collaborated in the delivery of a Widening Access to Policing Programme at Level 3, and a Policing Studies Foundation Degree at Levels 4 and 5.
+Between June 2020 and October 2022, Nick was the Link Tutor for LJMU and Hugh Baird College and collaborated in the delivery of a Widening Access to Policing Programme at Level 3, and a Policing Studies Foundation Degree at Levels 4 and 5.

 In April 2021, Nick received the Skills for Justice Level 3 Award in Assessing Competence in the Work Environment as part of his management assessment of newly promoted Sergeants for Merseyside Police and was part of the Academy team recognised by Merseyside Police in their Community First Awards (2020/21).